 “Founded in 1607, the oldest stone church in the Philippines Spanish colonial Baroque architecture Beautiful interior frescoes and ceiling paintings Designated as a UNESCO World Heritage Site Ideal for visitors interested in history, art, and architecture”

-The surrounding area includes the San Agustin Museum, which displays artifacts and historical information, allowing visitors to enjoy a comprehensive cultural and educational experience.
+The surrounding area includes the San Agustin Museum (formerly the Augustinian Monastery) which displays artifacts, including old Bibles, liturgical items, and sacred statues.
+The complex, including the church and a serene courtyard/cloister, allows visitors to enjoy a comprehensive cultural, historical, and educational experience.

 How to Get There